 After the rain, we were lucky enough to have a rainbow send off from an amazing weekend in Savannah.

-Eugene Talmadge Memorial Bridge, Savannah
+Eugene Talmadge Memorial Bridge and a rainbow, Savannah

 We left Savannah at 8:56 am so we could work with the tides passing through the dreaded “Hell Gate”, Georgia’s version (vs. NYC version, completely different).
 There were some early showers (a theme for us), but cleared and became a nice 70 degrees.
 When we left the winds weren’t bad, but later got to 10 – 15 mph.
-Oh, yeah, and that rainbow!🌈
+Oh, yeah, and that rainbow! 🌈

 So, we motored on and kept them updated on water depths when they finally made it out about a half hour later.